-4 Setup
+29.4 Setup

 Each period a new cohort of adult singles enters the economy.
-The initial size of each cohort is one, with a per-period survival rate for a person of σ .
-The analysis will focus on the steady states.
-Given this, the time-invariant size of the population is $1/(1-\sigma)$.
+The initial size of a cohort is one, with a per-period survival rate for a person of $\sigma$ .
+The analysis focuses on steady states.
+Given this, the time-invariant size of the population is $1/(1-\sigma)$ .